 ACH is a method of clearing credit and debit payments, and is quite popular in the US.
 These payments are usually used for initiating and completing the payment for business-to-customer (B2C), business-to-business (B2B), and person-to-person (P2P) transactions.

-ACH payments are electronic payments or transfers which are created when the customer or the bank account holder gives the details of the originating institution or the name of the corporation, or another customer’s details and authorization to debit the said amount of funds directly from the customer's current/savings account for making a payment.
+ACH payments are electronic fund transfers which are created when the sender/payer provides the details and authorisation to debit the said amount of funds directly from their bank account.